EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 </pre>

 Note that the label now contains backslashes.
 You must include the backslash when the label appears in a script file.

+_Wild card expansion_ : there is no unix wild-card expansion in a script file.
+Thus quotation marks to inhibit wild card expansion are not necessary, though they can be used.

 #### Color specification
 {::comment}